 Taking a look at what other insurance providers have to offer is good to do periodically, so you can be sure you’re paying the best price.
-Generally people compare and switch car insurance companies if their insurance costs are high, they receive bad customer service from their provider, they’ve moved out of current coverage range, or they have purchased a different vehicle.
+Generally people comparing and switching car insurance companies if their insurance costs are high, they receive bad customer service from their provider, they’ve moved out of current coverage range, or they have purchased a different vehicle.

-If you’ve decided it’s time to switch car insurance companies, avoid making the following mistakes:
+If you’ve decided it’s time to switching car insurance companies, avoid making the following mistakes: